-If you are particularly specialised in one musical style, or are truly versatile, it is worthwhile including this in your bio.
+If you are particularly specialised in one musical style or are truly versatile, it is worthwhile including this in your bio.

 Finally, you’ll need a demo tape that showcases your best work.
 It should back up your biography by putting into practise the talents, range or versatility you have outlined.

 Before submitting your showreel to any prospective employers, it is always helpful to have an outsider’s opinion.
-Ask someone, you trust to be honest, to listen to it and be prepared to make any suggested improvements.
+Ask someone you trust, to be honest, to listen to it and be prepared to make any suggested improvements.

-Accumulate studio experience
+Accumulate studio experience as a backup singer

 For someone starting out as a session singer, studio experience is the first practical step.